larrywk/netcomp/README.md

 # netcomp
+This collection of Python code was written to demonstate how Python can be used to work on network engineering questions It contains modules that will read from comma seperated values files, and interact with the user via a GUI written with the Python GUI toolkit tkinter.

 Python code to compute best network path
 If you load this code into a directory on a Linux machine with Python37 installed you can then invoke it by running the go.sh script included